 “Fire!” in a theater

 In the past 40 years, passive investing has done nothing but grow.
 But eventually, that growth will end.
-People will retire.
+Individual investors will retire.
 Withdrawals will take place.
 What happens when you take the money out?

 Or, as Nicholas Nassim Taleb has written, “the market is like a large movie theater with a small door.”
 If everyone is looking to get out, the only way to do so is to offer the doorman a better price than the other people.
 Prices will plummet.
 Pop goes the index fund bubble.